mobweb/MobWeb_SMSNotifications/README.md

-# MobWeb_TwilioIntegration extension for Magento
+# MobWeb_SMSNotifications extension for Magento

 This Magento extension integrated enables the automatic sending of various notification SMS via Twilio.